flare-foundation/go-songbird/README.md

 **Please note that the default database engine has changed from RocksDB to LevelDB.**

-We recommend that you explicitly specify the database type you previously used if you want to avoid rebuilding from genesis.
-This can be done by using `--db-type=rocksdb` or `--db-type=leveldb` as command line flag respectively.

-**You probably also need to move or rename some directories if your node was previously using the legacy version from the Gitlab repository.**
+The RocksDB library used by the upstream Avalanche code base is flawed and the database itself is liable to data corruption.
+LevelDB is a more mature and stable choice, and should provide a more reliable experience, while using less storage space.

+**If you still want to use your previous database, there are a number of changes you need to be aware of:**

-- The default root directory changed from `$HOME/.avalanchego` to `$HOME/.flare`.
+1. The default parent directory for logs, databases and configuration files changed from `$HOME/.avalanchego` to `$HOME/.flare`.
-- The name of the database sub-directory changed from `db/fuji` to `db/songbird` / `db/coston` respectively.
+2. The name of the sub-directories in the database directory changed from `db/fuji` to `db/songbird` and `db/coston` respectively.

-If you don't properly move the relevant directories _before_ starting the node, it will not pick up the previous database and it will start synchronizing from scratch.

-That being said, if you are running on the legacy version with default parameters, you are probably using RocksDB as the database engine.
-The RocksDB library used by the Avalanche code base is flawed and the database itself is a lot less reliable, thus being more liable to corruption.
+3. The node needs to be built with the `ROCKSDBALLOWED=1` environment variable and launched with the `--db-type=rocksdb` flag.

-**We thus highly recommend node operators running on RocksDB to resynchronize their nodes using LevelDB as database engine.**
+**However, we recommend that all node operators resync their nodes from scratch using LevelDB.**

 ### Connecting to Coston